curl/everything-curl/http/multipart.md

 chapter.

 The **Content-Type** header is a bit special.
-It tells that this is a multipart formpost and then it sets the "boundary" string.
+It tells that this is a multipart formpost and then it sets the boundary string.
 The boundary string is a line of characters with a bunch of random digits somewhere in it, that serves as a separator between the different parts of the form that is submitted.
 The particular boundary you see in this example has the random part